-The Muddler is available in a huge variety of styles, yet a few small variations making the big differences.
-So what should you look for in a muddler?
+Cocktail muddlers are available in a huge variety of styles, yet a few small variations make big differences.
+So, what should you look for in this essential tool?

-Head Style - The head is the business end of a muddler and there are two main styles of head available, flat and toothed.
+The head is the business end of a muddler and there are two main styles of head available, flat and toothed.
 Flat heads muddle slower, with more precision and allow less chance for over-muddling, especially with herbs.
-Toothed, spiked, or textured heads allow for effective crushing and juice extraction from fruit, but will quickly over-muddle herbs if not used carefully.
+A toothed, spiked, or textured head on a muddler allows for effective crushing and juice extraction from fruit, but will quickly over-muddle herbs if not used carefully.

-Length - Undoubtedly the second most important feature of a muddler, behind the head.
-More often than not, you’re muddling in old fashioned or collins glasses, but when the time comes to muddle in a cocktail shaker or shaker pint glass you’re going to want a longer muddler to stop you painfully banging your knuckles on the edges of said vessel.
+More often than not, you’re muddling in Old Fashioned or Collins glasses.
+However, there will be a time when you need to muddle in a Boston shaker or shaker pint glass.
+For this, you’re going to want a longer muddler to stop you painfully banging your knuckles on the edges of said vessel.

-Material - Wood, plastic and metal are your main options here.
-On a high volume, working bar, and maybe even at home, you’re going to want to purchase a plastic or metal and dishwasher safe muddler.
-For bars looking for that old, authentic feel, wooden muddlers complete the bill.
+For bars looking for that old, authentic feel, the wooden muddler completes the bill.
 However, they do require hand-washing and quick drying to ensure longevity.

 There are also muddling spoons available, which are bar spoons with a flat muddling head on the opposite end to the spoon.
 These are excellent multi-functional tools yet they’re not as easy to use as muddlers themselves.